Sat. April 14th -(day 15 of walking)

 Generally I have been able to use the bathroom at the alberue in the morning and then start walking.
 Most of the albergues so far have had separate facilities for men and women but we have had three so far that didn’t and in two of them I have had women let me know they were very uncomfortable about it.

 Another time, early in our trip, when we were in a hostel with the three young Korean women one of them was very nervous about the bathroom situation.
-We barely knew each other but when I walked into the bathroom where she was at the sink and a man with a towel was standing at another sink she ran over to me, hugged me and linked arms as she walked out of the bathroom with me, looking relieved.
+We barely knew each other but when I walked into the bathroom and she was at the sink.
+A man wearing only a towel was standing at another sink and that let to this woman quickly running to me when she saw me enter.
+She hugged me and linked arms as she walked out of the bathroom with me, looking relieved.
 I don’t even think I was able to get in to use the bathroom before she whisked me out with her.

 Thankfully I don’t have a big problem with using co-ed bathrooms.
 I have learned over the years that you just have to use which ever bathroom is available.
 If you saw the “toilet” at the Annapurna basecamp when we were there you would always realize it could be much worse.